We asked Olympians to share their most important life lessons

 Katie Bam is a two-time Olympian field hockey player, representing the U.S. in London 2012 and Rio 2016.
 Although she is proud of all of her career accomplishments, she acknowledges that she's learned a lot from her failures as well.
-"When I trained for the 2008 Olympics, I definitely could have gone and made the team, but the biggest thing that held me back was that I was so worried about making mistakes that I made too many mistakes," she admitted.
+"When I trained for the 2008 Olympics, I definitely could have made the team, but the biggest thing that held me back was that I was so worried about making mistakes that I made too many mistakes," she admitted.
 And from this experience, Bam learned her most valuable life lesson.
 "I had to open and honestly reflect with myself as to the things that I could change and needed to change," she shared.
 "Only control what you can control.
 There are things that are out of your hands.
 Selections are out of your hands.
-If you do everything that you possibly can to the best of your ability, then if you're not selected that's the coaches’ choice."
+If you do everything that you possibly can to the best of your ability and you're not selected, that's the coaches’ choice."

 Bam expressed that this realization changed both her career and her entire outlook on life.